-The utility allowance for an assisted occupant in a group home is the prorata share of the family unit size to the utility allowance for the group home.
+The utility allowance for an assisted occupant in a group home is the pro rata share of the family unit size to the utility allowance for the group home.

 The rents paid for participants residing in group homes are subject to generally applicable standards for rent reasonableness.
-The rent for an assisted person must not exceed the prorata portion of the reasonable rent for the group home.
+The rent for an assisted person must not exceed the pro rata portion of the reasonable rent for the group home.
 In determining reasonable rent, the PHA must consider whether sanitary facilities and facilities for food preparation and service are common facilities or private facilities.

 15-III.C.
-HOUSING QUALITY STANDARDS
+NATIONAL STANDARDS FOR THE PHYSICAL INSPECTION OF REAL ESTATE (NSPIRE)

-The entire unit must comply with HQS requirements described in Chapter 8, except for the requirements stated below.
+The entire unit must comply with NSPIRE requirements described in Chapter 8, except for the standards that relate to sanitary facilities, food preparation and refuse disposal, space and security, structure and materials, and site and neighborhood and stated below.